About the Historical Society

 in 2010 to the Historical Society of Helotes, along with an application for incorporation and 501 (c) 3 tax-exempt status,

-which was granted March 23, 2010, signified a renewed effort to continue the work of Lucy Brown and Wanda Terry and
+which was granted March 23, 2010, signified a renewed effort to continue the work of Lucy Brown and Wanda Terry and established

-establish a solid foundation for future Society endeavors.
+a solid foundation for future Society endeavors.

 Today, the Society sponsors many events and activities

 to fulfill its mission to preserve the history of the area and provide educational opportunities.
 One of its primary goals

 is the future realization of a museum and visitors' center in Old Town Helotes.

-view the video above for a retrospective
+Please view the video below for a retrospective